 Amazon's Fire TV Cube is a hybrid between a smart speaker and a streaming media player.
 Calling itself the “first hands-free streaming media player with Alexa”.
 Amazon seems to be betting on this combined functionality to sway consumers away from rival Chromecast or Apple TV devices.

 Like the Amazon Echo speakers, customers are able to navigate Fire TV and play/pause/fast-forward content without the need for a remote, while still using Alexa for all their weather/shopping/trivia concerns.
 Don't worry, you get an actual remote control too.

 The Cube comes with its own Ethernet port, 16GB of storage and a built-in speaker as well as top of the range picture quality, as long as your TV can display it.
-Users are also be able to control other compatible smart home devices, including additional speakers, soundbars, thermostats, and security cameras.
+Users are also able to control other compatible smart home devices, including additional speakers, soundbars, thermostats, and security cameras.
 Compared to Amazon Fire Stick prices, the TV Cube is an expensive piece of kit.
 You are getting complete control of your Amazon smart home in one neat little black box, however - making it the easiest way of combining all your connected tech.

 Only available in the US.
 Amazon has released its own DVR (Digital Video Recorder) to record free over-the-air content and watch it via an Amazon Fire TV device or Echo Show (so you'll need one of those too).
 There are no subscription fees here, so it's a tempting option for all you cord cutters out there and with a 500GB capacity on the cheapest model, you're looking at around 75 hours of storage, so there's no need to pick up an external drive to save content, which is an issue with some DVRs.